Germination

+Sequential stages of germination showing the radicle emerging followed by early stages of plant growth.

 Germination is the process by which an organism grows from a seed or spore.
 The term is applied to the sprouting of a seedling from a seed of an angiosperm or gymnosperm, the growth of a sporeling from a spore, such as the spores of fungi, ferns, bacteria, and the growth of the pollen tube from the pollen grain of a seed plant.